 ActiveCampaign pricing: Starts at $15/month for up to 1,000 contacts and up to 10,000 emails/month | 14-day free trial available.

-Beyond deliverability, what really makes ActiveCampaign shine is their automation tools, which are top-notch.
+Beyond deliverability, what really makes ActiveCampaign shine is their marketing automation features, which are top-notch.
 You can build behavior-based workflows without touching code, using triggers like opens, site visits, goals, or custom events.

 I also enjoyed their Customer Experience Automation, which ties everything together across email, SMS, and even chat support.
 It tracks engagement across all these touchpoints and uses it to personalize customer journey, creating a much more cohesive experience.